Thousands set to miss out as Aucklanders leap at Govt's 100,000 vouchers

 The first of four draws starts this Saturday.

 Winners will get emails, sent to the same email address as they used to register.
-That will tell them which attractions they can visit.
+That will tell them which attractions they can choose to use their vouchers to visit.

 "Vouchers can be used to cover or contribute towards the cost of enjoying experiences and activities across Auckland region, with eligible experiences listed on a special website," the spokesperson said.